 While cybersecurity measures protect the longevity of your business, they are especially important for law firms that must comply with industry regulations.
 Regulatory compliance is just one facet of expert cybersecurity, and the standards that apply to a law firm often depend on the nature of the data they handle.
 Some common compliance standards include:

-- Model Rules of Professional Conduct: Officially enforced in 1983 by the American Bar Association, this set of rules reinforces ethical, professional legal boundaries for lawyers in the United States.
+Model Rules of Professional Conduct: Officially enforced in 1983 by the American Bar Association, this set of rules reinforces ethical, and professional legal boundaries for lawyers in the United States.

 Cybersecurity Awareness Training

 One of the best ways to prevent email compromise is to train your employees on cybersecurity awareness.
 Employees should be trained on how to spot phishing emails, as well as what to do if they receive one.
 They should know not to click on links or attachments from unknown senders.
 If an employee does receive a suspicious email, they must know to report it to their IT department or security team.

 Many IT companies can provide this training for your office and employees.
 They’re a valuable resource for safeguarding your business against email compromise and other cybersecurity threats, especially since they know the specific risks your business and industry face.

 Another way to prevent email compromise is to enable multi-factor authentication (MFA) for all of your employees.
 MFA adds an additional layer of security by requiring users to enter a one-time code, in addition to their username and password, when logging into their email account.
 This code can be generated by an app on the user’s phone or sent via text message.

 MFA makes it much more difficult for attackers to gain access to your email accounts, even if they have stolen employee credentials.
 In order to enable MFA for your employees, you will need to use an MFA-enabled email provider.